 Notice that Word is suggesting the first line of text in the file for the File Name.
-That is the name you want.
+To the right of This USB drive belongs to HWID type your FirstName LastName.

 9. Click Save.
-Word will save the file as This USB drive belongs to HWID.docx The .docx is called a file name extension.
+Word will save the file as This USB drive belongs to HWID FirstName LastName.docx The .docx is called a file name extension.
 It tells the computer what program to use when opening the file.
 Depending on how your computer is set up, it may or may not display the file name extension (mine does not).